clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

 during installation.
 For example: alternate disk sizes, number of partitions, pre-installed bundles, etc.

-If you prefer to use a pre-configured |CL| VMware image instead, refer to :ref:`vmware-esxi-preconfigured-cl-image`.

 .. note::

    VMware also offers a type 2 hypervisor designed for the desktop environment, called `VMware Workstation Player`_.
-Refer to :ref:`vmw-player-preconf` or :ref:`vmw-player` for more information.
+Refer to :ref:`vmw-player` for more information.

    Visit :ref:`image-types` to learn more about all available images.